 Core genes for type 1 diabetes revealed

-Scientists have identified nine genes that play a key role in increasing the risk of developing type 1 diabetes.
+Researchers have identified nine core genes that play a key role in increasing the risk of developing type 1 diabetes: June 2023

 Only four of the genes identified have previously been linked to type 1 diabetes in humans.